Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 - psychosis and complex mental health.

-You'll usually need a minimum of six years' experience to be eligible to apply for consultant-level positions.
-From here, there is a small number of heads of specialty posts available (in areas such as adult mental health) with progression to overall head of a psychology service.
+With experience you may move into a supervisory or clinical management role.
+Experienced clinical psychologists working at Bands 8c, 8d and 9 of the NHS Agenda for Change pay scales may be eligible to apply for consultant-level positions.
+From here, a small number of heads of specialty posts are available (in areas such as adult mental health) with progression to overall head of a psychology service.

 With experience, you may choose to move into clinical academic research and teaching.
 There are also opportunities to train as a high intensity therapist, providing cognitive behavioural therapy (CBT) to patients with complex issues related to anxiety and depression.